 His work, research and teaching invites readings of architecture as a by-product of complex networks within ecology and culture.
-Recent research pursues questions of the role of infrastructure and networks within contemporary spatial practice.
+His recent research pursues questions of the role of infrastructure and networks within contemporary spatial practice.
 In the graduate program, White teaches core and advanced design studios on architecture’s complex relationship to environment, and analysis-based electives on the culture of technology in architecture.
 In the undergraduate program, he teaches a lecture course on forms of urbanism.

-Lateral Office has received numerous awards and recognition, including: the 2016 National Urban Design Award from the RAIC; 2014 Special Mention from the Venice Biennale in Architecture; 2013 Progressive Architecture Award; the 2011 Gold Award, North America from the Holcim Foundation; the 2011 Emerging Voices award from the Architectural League of New York; and the 2010 Professional Prix de Rome from the Canada Council for the Art.
-His practice has participated in the 2017 Seoul Biennale of Architecture and Urbanism, the 2015 Chicago Architecture Biennial, and the 2014 Venice Biennale in Architecture, where they were awarded Special Mention from the international jury for the project “Arctic Adaptations.”
+Lateral Office is the 2020-21 University Design Research Fellow from Exhibit Columbus, and has been invited to the 2019 Oslo Architecture Triennale, 2017 Seoul Biennale of Architecture and Urbanism, 2015 Chicago Architecture Biennial, and the 2014 Venice Biennale in Architecture, where they were awarded Special Mention from the international jury for the project “Arctic Adaptations.”
 Lateral Office is the recipient of three Faculty Design Awards from the Association of Collegiate Schools of Architecture.

 White’s recent research and design work has focused on public infrastructures in northern and remote contexts.
-White has developed a growing record of inter-disciplinary work pursued collaboratively.
+White has developed a growing record of interdisciplinary work pursued collaboratively.
 He has been a primary investigator and collaborator on several major tri-council grants, including:

-- SSHRC, "Envisioning an Arctic Indigenous Wellness Centre," (2018-19);
+- SSHRC, "Envisioning an Arctic Indigenous Wellness Centre," (2018-19)

-- SSHRC, “Renewing Newfoundland’s Outports: Architecture as Catalyst,” (2017-21);
+- SSHRC, “Renewing Newfoundland’s Outports: Architecture as Catalyst,” (2017-21)

-- SSHRC, “Nunavut’s Urban Futures,” (2014-18);
+- SSHRC, “Nunavut’s Urban Futures,” (2014-18)

-- CIHR, “Transforming Primary Health Care in Remote Northern Communities,” (2012-17
+- CIHR, “Transforming Primary Health Care in Remote Northern Communities,” (2012-17)

 White’s significant publications include:

-- Bracket 4 [Takes Action], Neeraj Bhatia and Mason White, editors, (Actar, 2019);
+- Bracket 4 [Takes Action], Neeraj Bhatia and Mason White, editors, (Applied Research and Design, 2020)

-- Third Coast Atlas: Prelude to a Plan, Daniel Ibanez, Clare Lyster, Charles Waldheim, Mason White, editors, (Actar, 2017);
+- Third Coast Atlas: Prelude to a Plan, Daniel Ibanez, Clare Lyster, Charles Waldheim, Mason White, editors, (Actar, 2017)

-- Many Norths: Spatial Practice in a Polar Territory, Lola Sheppard and Mason White (Actar, 2017);
+- Many Norths: Spatial Practice in a Polar Territory, Lola Sheppard and Mason White (Actar, 2017)

-- Bracket 1 [On Farming], Maya Przybylski and Mason White, editors, (Actar, 2010);
+- Bracket 1 [On Farming], Maya Przybylski and Mason White, editors, (Actar, 2010)

 - Pamphlet Architecture #30, “Coupling: Strategies for Infrastructural Opportunism,” Lateral Office / InfraNet Lab, (Princeton Architectural Press, 2010)